pymatgen.analysis.interfaces package

 Parameters:

-• film_miller – miller index of the film layer
+• film_miller (tuple[int, int, int]) – miller index for the film layer

-• substrate_miller – miller index for the substrate layer
+• substrate_miller (tuple[int, int, int]) – miller index for the substrate layer

 get_interfaces(termination: tuple[str, str], gap: float = 2.0, vacuum_over_film: float = 20.0, film_thickness: float = 1, substrate_thickness: float = 1, in_layers: bool = True) Iterator[Interface][source]